Coup!

 Coup! is a 2023 American dark comedy film written and directed by Austin Stark and Joseph Schuman.
 It stars Peter Sarsgaard, Billy Magnussen, Sarah Gadon, Skye P. Marshall, Faran Tahir, Kristine Nielsen, and Fisher Stevens.
 Sarsgaard and Magnussen also served as executive producers of the film.
 It is the first collaboration between writer-director team Austin Stark and Joseph Schuman.
 Set during the 1918 flu pandemic, the film follows a rebellious servant who leads a revolt against his wealthy employer.

 Coup! premiered in the Giornate degli Autori section of the 80th Venice International Film Festival on 8 September 2023.
-The film is scheduled for wide release in the United States on August 2, 2024, by Greenwich Entertainment.
+The film had a wide release in the United States on August 2, 2024, by Greenwich Entertainment.

 Plot

 Isolated on an island mansion during the First World War and the 1918 influenza epidemic, a rich, famous, and overly entitled Progressive journalist from America's White Anglo-Saxon Protestant elite (Billy Magnussen) and his socialite wife (Sarah Gadon) hire a mysterious and Southern-accented grifter (Peter Sarsgaard) as the household's cook.
 The cook first challenges his orders to prepare only vegetarian meals for his employers and fellow servants.
 When the epidemic also descends on the island and their meatless food supplies become hard to replace, the wily cook rouses the servants to insurrection and takes over the mansion.
 The flabbergasted journalist suspects the cook of a more sinister agenda, and the mind games between master and servant escalate into class warfare.